Eli Gilboa, Ph.D.

-The goal of the Tumor Immunobiology Program is to develop a combination of clinically compatible approaches to enhance the antigenicity and immunogenicity of the disseminated tumor lesions of the cancer patient by targeting immune modulatory agents to the tumor and the immune system, essentially converting the tumor lesions into pathogens (immunologically speaking of course).
-To this end, the Program is developing short nucleic acid-based immune modulatory agents with complementary mode of action that are targeted to the tumor cells or the tumor activated immune system of the patient using oligonucleotide aptamer ligands.
+The goal of the Gilboa lab is to develop a combination of clinically compatible approaches to enhance the antigenicity and immunogenicity of the disseminated tumor lesions of the cancer patient by targeting immune modulatory agents to the tumor and the immune system, essentially converting the tumor lesions into pathogens (immunologically speaking of course).
+To this end, the lab is developing short nucleic acid-based immune modulatory agents with complementary mode of action that are targeted to the tumor cells or the tumor activated immune system of the patient using oligonucleotide aptamer ligands.
 Cell targeting will reduce the risk of toxicity associated with immune modulation, and the chemically synthesized oligonucleotides offer enhanced feasibility to generate and test multiple clinical grade immune modulatory agents.

 - Inducing antitumor immunity by immunizing against products expressed in the tumor stroma as a way to limit immune escape of tumors

 - Development of oligonucleotide aptamers that block the immune inhibitory function of CTLA-4 and promote the immune potentiating functions of 4-1BB and OX40

 - Development of a method to express new antigens in tumor cells in situ by tumor targeted inhibition of nonsense-mediated mRNA decay using aptamer-siRNA conjugates

 - Development of a method to promote costimulation at the tumor site using bi-specific aptamer conjugates

 - Berezhnoy A, Castro I, Levay A, Malek TR, Gilboa E. Aptamer-targeted inhibition of mTOR in T cells enhances antitumor immunity.
 J Clin Invest :,2013 [JIF 12.812] Read more »